Tillzvheelz/alx-system_engineering-devops/0x00-shell_basics/README.md

-path name of the current working directory
+display the contents list of your current directory